Tips for young writers

 Look around you.
 If you’re stuck for an idea, try and see the people and places around you with fresh eyes.
 The world is an amazing place and it’s full of incredible stories.

 Sometimes writing can feel a little scary.
 Every writer feels nervous about their work some of the time.
 Don’t let your fears hold you back.
-I have a sign above my desk that reads: You can’t edit a blank page.

 The more thought you put into a story, the more elements from the real world and from your imagination that you bring to it, the more powerful it will be.